 Now that the wires are disabled, you may proceed to replace the seat to its original position.
 Hop on your lawnmower, get your ignition key, and place it into the ignition switch.
 One can easily tell if they successfully bypass the safety switch if you engage the mower blades and the deck.

 If the mower blade can operate in reverse without triggering the safety switch, you’ve succeeded in your task.
-But if the test didn’t go well, our lawnmower experts urge you to open the seat again and connect the cut wires before sealing them with tape.
+But if the test didn’t go well, I suggest you open the seat again and connect the cut wires before sealing them with tape.